 Guiding for the Disabled

 Residential schools for particular types of disability existed - schools for the blind and deaf, and also institutions for some types of physical disabilities, and learning difficulties.
-Again, where necessary, adaptations could be made, but in most cases these were simply ways of enabling the Extension Guides to do the same challenges as every other Guide had to do.
-And if the Leaders could come from outwith the school, then they could bring something of the outside world into otherwise quite enclosed communities of patients and staff.
+Again, where necessary, adaptations could be made, but again, in most cases these were simply ways of enabling the Extension Guides to do the same challenges as every other Guide had to do.
+And if the Leaders could come from outwith the school, then they could bring something of the outside world into otherwise quite enclosed residential communities of patients and staff.

 There were also 'special schools' for girls with behavioural difficulties - there a particular type of Guiding, "Auxiliary Guiding" could be set up, available as part of the programme of activities at the institution, and providing a scheme which offered privileges and attainments.